foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation/graphics-baseline.md

   - ~~Northern Ice without Ice Floes~~
   - ~~Real Ice and Snow~~
   - Remastered Glaciers and Ice

+> Many of the patches selected here correspond to mods we have not installed yet.
+However, these mods will have instructions for removing conflicting assets so that Fixed Mesh Lightning takes priority wherever necessary.

 ##### [Quality Cubemaps - HD Cube Maps](https://www.nexusmods.com/skyrimspecialedition/mods/38231?tab=files)